 The Preliminary SAT, like the SAT, is a creation of the College Board, and it is generally taken by students during the fall of their junior year.
 PSAT scores are not used during the college admissions process; instead, the test serves both as practice for the SAT and as an opportunity for students to qualify for a National Merit Scholarship.
-Students seeking recognition in the annual National Merit Scholarship competition often spend a month or two preparing for the October test during their junior years in order to maximize their chances for recognition.
+Although most students do not complete a course of PSAT test prep, students seeking recognition in the annual National Merit Scholarship competition often spend a month or two prepping for the October test during their junior years in order to maximize their chances for recognition.

 The PSAT is comprised of four primarily multiple-choice sections and is organized as follows:

 - 44 questions divided among four passages